DeadSix27/python_cross_compile_script/README.md

 * Python 3+ (Tested only on 3.6.4)
 * Linux (Tested only on ArchLinux)
-* 20+GB is recommended, but sizes vary depnding on the packages.
+* 20+GB is recommended, but sizes vary depending on the packages.
 * Windows Vista 64-Bit or newer for the resulting binaries.
 (32-bit and Windows XP are not supported)

 ## **Package requirements (no auto-check yet)**